Take Action Lab FAQs

 - When are the application deadlines?

-- What are the benefits of applying for the priority deadline?
+- What are the benefits of applying for the early or priority deadline?

 - When will I hear back about my application?